San Gabriel Mountains: Ecology

 There are both areas of conifer as well as broadleaf forestation, including the presence of some endemic taxa.
 Conifer (pine, fir, cedar) and oak forests are most widespread above 5,000 feet where the precipitation is above 30 in (the central and eastern high San Gabriels).
 In the wetter areas, madrone and bay laurel trees also occur in places, and ferns are common.
 Trees like willow, alder, and cottonwood are also found throughout the range along with the stream courses (riparian habitat), even at lower elevations.
 Chaparral (dense shrub, brush, and small tree) vegetation is widespread where there is no continuous tall tree cover, especially at lower elevations.
 Chaparral is highly adapted to fire and replaces trees for decades after fires.
 With the recent increase in wildfire frequency and damage, chaparral occupies more and more of the San Gabriels each year.
-There is a subspecies of the Leather Oak which is found only within the San Gabriel Mountains.
+There is a subspecies of the leather oak which is found only within the San Gabriel Mountains.
 The Rift Zone along the San Andreas Fault produces numerous springs, sag ponds, and wetland areas that are critical habitats for a variety of native species.
 A prime example of such a sag pond is Jackson Lake just west of Wrightwood.

 Larger animals include California mule deer, California black bear, San Pedro Martir coyote and the rarely seen mountain lion or cougar.
 Smaller mammals include raccoons, opossum, skunk, and bobcats.
 Golden and bald eagles are found rarely, but hawks are common.
 Rattlesnakes are common and often encountered on trails by hikers.
 Critically endangered yellow-legged frogs have declined or vanished from the streams due to the loss of suitable habitat.
+The San Gabriel Canyon system in the San Gabriel Mountains is also home to a rare endemic species of salamander, the San Gabriel slender salamander, which is only known to be found above 850 metres elevation.

 The San Gabriel Mountains were once home to a thriving population of Southern Steelhead.
 The Arroyo Seco and San Gabriel River had two major populations, but due to damming and channelization, these fish cannot make it upstream anymore.
 However, wild native rainbow trout still exist in streams and ponds throughout the mountains.